AllenYolk/reusable-nn-code/README.md

 # reusable-nn-code

 **Deprecated**: This repository will ⚠️ no longer be updated or maintained⚠️, but the existing contents will remain available!
+We strongly recommend you to use official high-level interfaces, like [pytorch-ignite](https://github.com/pytorch/ignite).

 The Python package `reunn` contains **REU**sable code for defining, training and testing **N**eural **N**etworks.
 Facilitate your coding using object-oriented programing!